earthstar-project/earthstar/docs/tutorial.md

 # Making web apps

+The usual structure of an Earthstar web app is:

+* The backend is a simple static HTTP server.
+It does no computation or storage of data.
+* The frontend is a single-page application
+* The frontend stores Earthstar data in localStorage or in memory
+* The frontend syncs the data with pub(s) over HTTP
+* The frontend provides a UI for adding workspaces, changing pubs, etc.
+* Sometimes the frontend contains multiple "apps" and you can switch between them from the same UI
+* The user's keys never leave the browser
+* Ideally the page is a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) that can be used offline, then sync'd later when the user comes back online.

+You could also store the data in a more traditional backend and query it from the frontend.
+This would be like a hybrid pub and app server.
+We don't have an example of this style yet.
+Make sure to keep the user's keys in the browser, have them sign documents there, and then upload the signed documents to the server.
+Don't upload the user's keys to the server.

 ## React

 If you want to build on [earthstar-foyer](https://github.com/earthstar-project/earthstar-foyer), look in the `/src/apps/` folder and start by copying one of the existing apps.

 Then add your new app to the dropdown menu in `/src/app.tsx`.

+Foyer provides UI for logging in, adding workspaces, etc.  Your app will appear beneath that UI.

 ---

 If you want to use [react-earthstar](https://github.com/earthstar-project/react-earthstar/) which provides React hooks, most of the hooks are ready.
-The UI for adding workspaces etc (the "Earthbar") is not finished but probably works; you may have to read the code and examples to get it working.
+The UI for adding workspaces etc (the "Earthbar") is not quite finished but probably works; you may have to read the code and examples to get it working.

 ## Vue